 January 11 — Microsoft’s business in China is about one twentieth of its business in the USA, while Apple’s business in China is about to pass its business in the USA.
 Apple wins Technical Emmy award.
 Steve Jobs memorial created in St. Petersburg.
 Out of all corporate tax money collected in the U.S. last year, 2.5% of it came from Apple.

-January 14 — Fresh from being fired, former Windows chief Steve Sinofsky is now apparently using an iPhone.
+January 15 — Fresh from being fired, former Windows chief Steve Sinofsky is now apparently using an iPhone.
 Lynn University in Boca Raton issuing iPad apps, instead of textbooks, to all incoming freshmen.

 January 26 — Apple has another record quarter, with higher-than-ever revenue and profits.
 Apple’s rapidly growing cash hoard now almost one third of their market capitalization.
 Apple’s 2012 profits higher than any company’s, ever. iPhone is now over a quarter of the global smartphone market.
 In the last quarter, AT&T’s U.S. smartphone sales were over 84% iPhones.
 Samsung warns investors of shrinking profits.
-Hacking (a.k.a. “jailbreaking”) your phone is now illegal.
+Hacking (a.k.a. “jailbreaking”) your phone is now illegal in the USA.